Myelodysplastic Syndromes (MDS): An Overview

 1. Complete Blood Count (CBC): Presence of anemia, neutropenia or thrombocytopenia.
 It also helps in assessing the severity of cytopenias, which plays a crucial role in determining the appropriate course of treatment.

-2. Peripheral Blood Smear: Dysplastic changes in red blood cells (macrocytosis, poikilocytosis), white blood cells (hypogranularity, vacuoles), and platelets (hypogranularity, giant platelets) can be observed, providing valuable clues to the diagnosis of MDS.
+2. Peripheral Blood Smear: Dysplastic changes in red blood cells (macrocytosis, poikilocytosis), white blood cells (hypogranularity, vacuoles), and platelets (hypogranularity, giant platelets) can be observed, providing valuable clues to the diagnosis of myelodysplastic syndrome (MDS).

 3. Bone Marrow Aspiration and Biopsy: Characteristic dysplastic findings include erythroid elements with misshapen nuclei or ring sideroblasts, neutrophils with only 2 nuclear lobes or abnormal cytoplasmic granulation, and multinucleated or small megakaryocytes with simple nuclei.